“You’re tip-toeing, big man. You need to strut.” -Tony Stark, The Avengers

 Public Speaking Tip 5: Be flexible and ask “What if…”

-Session 5 can get loud and rambunctious at times, probably because business people are trained to show restraint and control.
-So when a participant gets an opportunity to “cut loose” they get drunk on the experience.
+Participants in Session 5 can get loud and rambunctious, probably because business people are trained to show restraint and control.
+So when a participant gets an opportunity to cut-loose, they get drunk on the experience.
 Once you’re drunk on the experience, you lose your ability to choose your outcomes.
-Now, the experience has control of you.
+And when that happens, the experience has control of you.

 Remember that the Dale Carnegie course is a laboratory for you to conduct your communication experiments.
 You are in control of the experience.
 Don’t let the experience control you.
 Ask questions: What if I started in a loud booming voice and then dropped to a quite, intense voice?
 What if I started with quiet intensity and gradually built to a fiery crescendo?
 Realize that if you “get stuck” at one intensity level or if you get lost in reliving your story, you don’t learn anything.
 Always keep some physical movement, a sensation, or an item that you can trigger as your emergency out.
 Above all, remain flexible and learn from your observations.